-Farming can use a significant amount of water and contribute to freshwater depletion, which is problematic in water-stressed regions.
+Farming and final product manufacturing can use a significant amount of water and contribute to freshwater depletion, which is problematic in water-stressed regions.
 Growers can measure and track water use, and use methods such as precision agriculture, which applies only the amount of water needed, or irrigation water management to improve water efficiency.